 Note: Fuel consumption is official sales only.
 Vehicles include three-wheelers.
-Source: WLPGA/Argus (2019).
+Source: WLPGA/Argus (2020).

-There are now an estimated 2.38 million vehicles capable of running on Autogas in India, the majority of which are three-wheelers (which explains why average consumption per vehicle is only around 300 litres per year).
-The number of conversions of vehicles to Autogas are running at about 10-15 000 per month.1 Roughly 7% of all the vehicles on the road in India (excluding two-wheelers) run on Autogas.
+There are now an estimated 2.5 million vehicles capable of running on Autogas in India, the majority of which are three-wheelers (which explains why average consumption per vehicle is only around 300 litres per year).
+The number of conversions of vehicles to Autogas are running at about 10-15 000 per month.
+Roughly 4% of all the vehicles on the road in India (excluding two-wheelers) run on Autogas.
 The main vehicle manufacturers now offer factory-fitted Autogas models, such that OEM vehicles now make up about two-thirds of new Autogas vehicle registrations.
 There are around a dozen OEM Autogas models currently on sale in India, including those made by Bajaj Auto, Maruti Suzuki, Tata Motors, General Motors and Hyundai.
-Interest among carmakers in marketing more models is growing with the recent fall in Autogas prices relative to gasoline and diesel (see below).
-In many cities, a large share of three-wheeler rickshaws - an important means of public transport in India - has been converted to run on Autogas.